Previous Episode << >> Next Episode

 Brightly coloured hotels of all shapes and sizes lined the bright white beach, fronted by outdoor pubs and restaurants.
 Music overlapped from the many bars, and yet on the beach itself it was oddly quiet and peaceful.
 It wasn't to last though, as a dozen aliens carrying paper leaflets descended on the beach and spread out to bug the people relaxing there.

 A few sun loungers away Jessie sat with her bare legs curled up, covered by a blue slightly see through sarong, completely engrossed in a book.
-She sighed contently until she noticed fidgeting in the corner of her eye, so she looked across at her fully dressed neighbour faffing about with the headrest, only for a second before huffily pushing it down completely so the bed was completely vertical.
+She sighed contently until she noticed fidgeting in the corner of her eye, so she looked across at her fully dressed neighbour faffing about with the headrest, only for a second before huffily pushing it down completely so the bed was completely horizontal.

 "Maybe you'd be better off lying down," she said.